staboss/spark-gradient-descent/README.md

-# Implementation of gradient descent in Apache Spark in Java
+# Implementation of gradient descent in Apache Spark (Java)
 ### How to build:
 `mvn package`
 ### How to run: